Port Hope Area Initiative

 At Port Hope trucks follow designated transportation routes to minimize the impact on the community and the environment.

-At Port Granby the trucks are able to avoid the use of public roads by travelling along an internal waste haul route.
+During the work carried out in Port Granby, the trucks were able to avoid the use of public roads by travelling along an internal waste haul route.

 What does the containment mound look like and is it safe?

-The waste storage facilities at Port Hope and Port Granby are of a similar design.
+The Port Granby Project has been completed, pictures of the facility can be seen here: https://www.phai.ca/port-granby-project/the-port-granby-long-term-waste-management-facility/ The waste storage facilities at Port Hope and Port Granby are of a similar design.
 The low-level radioactive waste is being contained in a near surface facility, which isolates it from the environment using multi-layer base liner and cover systems.
-The facility encases the waste on the top, bottom and sides in thick layers of natural and manufactured materials that prevent contaminants from entering the groundwater and keep precipitation and melting snow from entering it.
+The facility encases the waste on the top, bottom, and sides in thick layers of natural and manufactured materials that prevent contaminants from entering the groundwater and keep precipitation and melting snow from entering it.

-Monitoring systems have been installed within the facility and around the perimeter of the long-term waste management facility site to ensure long-lasting security and safety.
+Monitoring systems have been installed within and around the facility to ensure long-lasting security and safety.